INAV T-tail Layout Fixed-wing Tuning Guide

 3.5.4 Flight Mode Configuration

-- Choose a three-position switch to assign three flight modes
+- Select a three-position switch to configure three distinct flight modes.

-- Navigate to the MDL / MIXES page and assign it to CH8
+- Navigate to the MDL/MIXES page and assign this switch to CH8.

 2. Ground Station Setup